 This project is at your own risk.
 Metal Detecting In The USA will not be held responsible for any damage in case you burn your house down or any injuries caused by this project.

-Electrolysis is a very popular way of cleaning coins.
+Electrolysis is a very popular way of cleaning coins found with a metal detector.
 It is the fast lane of coin cleaning and what can take months of soaking in olive oil can be done in seconds with electrolysis.
 But, with all of this power comes the risk of ruining a good coin.
 Electrolysis will strip away the patina of a coin.
 Sometimes the patina is what holds the surface of the coin together.
 Any holes, pits, and deep scratches will readily be visible once a coin goes through electrolysis.
 It is best advised to keep a very close watch on the coin or object while going through the cleaning process.

 There are however, safety precautions that must be observed as it is an electrical device.
 Water and electricity do not mix so keep the power adapter away from any fluids.
 Do not let the clip ends touch or they could short out your adapter.
 Work in a well ventilated area.

 Find an old power adapter or transformer with a voltage around 6 – 12 volts D.C. output.
 Higher voltages just increase the possibility for electrocution and does not speed up the cleaning process.
 Cut off the plug end, separate the two wires and strip the wiring down to the metal.
 You will need to solder or attach the wires to alligator clips.
 The clips can be purchased at Radio Shack or an auto parts store.
 File the end of one of the clips smooth to prevent damage to the coin.